-Adverse reactions were reported in 87% of Benlysta treated patients, and 90% of placebo-treated patients.
-The most frequently reported adverse reactions (\geq 5% of patients with SLE treated with Benlysta plus standard of care and at a rate \geq 1% greater than placebo) were viral upper respiratory tract infections, bronchitis, and diarrhoea.
+Adverse reactions were reported in 84% of Benlysta treated patients and 87% of placebo-treated patients.
+The most frequently reported adverse reaction (\geq 5% of patients with SLE treated with Benlysta plus standard of care and at a rate \geq 1% greater than placebo) was nasopharyngitis.
 The proportion of patients who discontinued treatment due to adverse reactions was 7% for Benlysta-treated patients and 8% for placebo-treated patients.